particle-iot/docs/src/content/guide/how-to-build-a-product/device-groups.md

 Device groups allow you to define subsets of your IoT deployment that can be addressed separately from the rest of the fleet.
 Groups provide the flexibility and granularity you need to manage a connected product at scale.
 This feature is currently available in beta to customers on an Enterprise plan.
-For more details, please see
-<a href="https://www.particle.io/pricing" target="_blank">our
-pricing</a>.
+If you would like access to this feature, please <a href="https://www.particle.io/sales" target="_blank">contact us</a>.

 ![Device
 Groups](/assets/images/device-groups/device-groups-overview.jpg)
 <p class="caption">Assign devices to groups for more granular control of
-your IoT deployment</a>
+your IoT deployment</p>

-Segmenting devices into groups allows you to manage an IoT fleet with more specificity, like the ability to [release firmware by group](#firmware-release-by-group).
-As an example, a business serving customers around the globe can now target devices to run a different version of firmware depending on the local country's native language.
+Segmenting devices into groups allows you to manage an IoT fleet with more specificity, like the ability to [rollout firmware by group](#firmware-release-by-group).
+As an example, a business serving customers around the world can now target devices to run a different version of firmware depending on the local country's native language.

 Stay tuned as we add more ways to leverage device groups in your product.